Couples Therapy

 When can we begin?

-I know how hard it can be to take the first step and reach out for therapy, so I pride myself on beginning with new clients as soon as possible.
-This helps capitalize on the momentum and motivation you are experiencing, and allows us to start finding solutions and alleviating your symptoms at the earliest possible date.
+I know how hard it can be to take the first step and reach out for psychological assessment, so I pride myself on beginning with new clients as soon as possible.
+This helps capitalize on the momentum and motivation you are experiencing, and allows us to start working towards finding answers and identifying ways to alleviate your symptoms at the earliest possible date.

 When will our sessions be?